eyorsogood/wordpress-default/wp-content/plugins/block-bad-queries/readme.txt

 __Answer:__ It's fine to run both BBQ and 6G/7G Firewall at the same time.
 Both firewalls are super fast, so they won't slow things down.
 In other words the two firewalls play well together.
 The only downside is that some of the rules will be redundant, but there should be no negative impact on performance.
 The upside is that you get extra protection when using both, as there are variations in the firewall rules and patterns, etc.

-**Do you offer any other security plugins?**

-Yes, check out [Blackhole for Bad Bots](https://wordpress.org/plugins/blackhole-bad-bots/) to protect your site against bad bots.
-I also have a [video course on WordPress security](https://m0n.co/securewp), for more plugin recommendations and lots of tips and tricks.

 **My PHP checker found something?**

 If you are using some PHP checker that's reporting an error or bad string in BBQ, it's a false positive and safe to ignore.
 Why?
 Because the PHP checker is finding the static strings/patterns that BBQ uses to identify and block bad requests.
 In other words, your PHP checker is finding a static string thinking it is live code.
 It's not.
 If possible, please take a moment to report this to the developers of your PHP checker.
 They should be happy to improve the accuracy and quality of their plugin.
 [More info](https://wordpress.org/support/topic/on-php-checker-results/).